ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## License
-This project is ed under the MIT License, allowing free use, modification, and distribution with proper attribution.
+This project is licensed under the MIT License, allowing free use, modification, and distribution with proper attribution.
 See the [LICENSE](LICENSE) file for full details.